-With many counselling services now planning to adopt a hybrid service delivery model, we’ve reviewed our position on online teaching delivery and remote supervised placement hours to ensure that students are suitably prepared for the changing professional landscape.
+With many counselling services now adopting a hybrid service delivery model, we’ve reviewed our position on online teaching delivery and remote supervised placement hours to ensure that students are suitably prepared for the changing professional landscape.

 Changes apply for new student cohorts from September 2021.